 - Maximum purchase price or as-improved property value must be below $1,000,000.

-- All CMHC-insured mortgage loans covering properties originally insured through emili.
-The borrowers on the new application must be the same borrowers as on the original approved application.
+- All CMHC-insured mortgage loans cover properties originally insured through Emili.
+The borrowers on the new application must be the same as on the original approved application.

 Your minimum equity requirement

 5% down payment for the purchase price (or lending value) portion ≤ $500,000.

 ■■ 10% down payment for the purchase price (or lending value) portion > $500,000.